robotics-crash-course/rccdocs.github.io/pages/micropython_guides/1-funwithREPL.md

 print(z)
 ```
 To run the file, use the `Run` button at the bottom of VS Code, the output will print to the REPL.
-Change any of the variables and run it again.
-Play around with the different variable types and the syntax until you feel comfortable before moving on.

 ### Comments
 Any code that follows a `#` will be ignored, as it is `commented out`